Jbleezy/BO1-Reimagined/README.md

 ## Wallbuys
 * Can now purchase ammo if stock ammo is full but clip ammo is not full
 * Upgraded ammo cost reduced from 4500 points to 2500 points
-* Multiple people can now buy Bowie Knife/Sickle at the same time
+* Multiple players can now buy the Bowie Knife or Sickle at the same time
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them

 ## Mystery Box
 * Re-hitting the box is now faster (only 1 second delay between box hits)
-* When box moves, it will instantly appear at its new location instead of waiting 8 seconds
+* When the box moves, it will instantly appear at its new location instead of waiting 8 seconds
 * Wall weapons are in the box on classic maps
 * Box now cycles through weapons for its whole duration while opening
 * Every player now sees the same weapons in the box when the weapons are floating up